lugenx/ecohabit/README.md

 ### How to run

 - Clone the repository for this project by running the following command in a terminal:
   ##### `git clone https://github.com/lugenx/ecohabit.git`
 - Open the cloned folder in VS Code.
 Open the terminal and make sure its pointing to the root of the cloned project.
+- At the root of the project, you can run:

+  #### `npm install`

+  - It'll download all the dev dependencies as defined in package.json file.

 - Running Backend Node JS Application:

   - Change the directory to server folder using terminal command: `cd server`
   - At the root of the server directory, create an .env file and copy the content from .env.example into the new .env file.
   - In the server directory, you can run:

   ##### `npm install`